yusufhaystra/UnnecessaryKillerProgram/README.md

 Running the "Program Killer Setup.msi" file is sufficient for installation.

-> At first boot, it asks your e-mail address for a one-time.
-Once you have verified this e-mail address, you can enjoy all the features of the program completely free of charge forever.
+> You can enjoy all the features of the program completely free of charge forever.

 -------------------------------------------------------------------------------------------------------